zth/rescript-relay/rescript-relay-documentation/docs/tutorial/10-mutations-updates.md

 }
 ```

-The string `"StoryCommentsSectionFragment_comments"` that we pass to `getConnectionID` is the identifier that we used when fetching the connection in `StoryCommentSection`.
+The string `"StoryCommentsSection_story_comments"` that we pass to `getConnectionID` is the identifier that we specicy for the connection in `StoryCommentSection`.

-Meanwhile, the argument `__id` is the ID of the specific story that we’re connecting off of.

 With this change, we should see the comment appear in the list of comments once the mutation is complete.